manuelpuyol/regie/README.md

   1. Must be able to create a grade
   2. Must be able to change a grade

-10. As an admin, I want to create a user
+10. As an admin, I want to create a user :heavy_check_mark:
-  1. Must be able to create student
+  1. Must be able to create student :heavy_check_mark:
-  2. Must be able to create teacher
+  2. Must be able to create teacher :heavy_check_mark:
-  3. Must be able to create admin
+  3. Must be able to create admin :heavy_check_mark:

 11. As an admin, I want to create a quarter